Warren Harding (climber): Later climbs and controversies

 "Good Evening!
 What can we do for you."

 "We've come to rescue you!"

 "Really?
 Come now, get hold of yourselves - have some wine."

-Harding is the most notorious tippler in the history of modern rock climbing famous for its working class public house and campground tradition.
-Harding preferred gallon jugs of the very cheapest variant of red, and named the creaky ledge holding their hammocks, and from which they were supposed to be rescued, "wino tower".
+Harding is the most notorious tippler in the history of modern rock climbing, famous for its working-class public house and campground tradition.
+Harding preferred gallon jugs of the very cheapest variant of red, and named the creaky ledge holding their hammocks, "wino tower".
 "Had the rescue team been overzealous," he continues, "a wild insane fight with piton hammers might have ensued.
 For we were very determined not to be hauled off our climb."
-Seven days later, after 27 nights on the cliff, they pulled over the top to a throng of reporters, well-wishers, the curious and the critical.
+Seven days later, after 27 nights on the cliff, they pulled over the top to a throng of reporters, well-wishers, the curious, and the critical.

 Harding's climbing style was considered controversial because he was more willing to employ artificial aids which become a permanent part of the environment, especially expansion bolts.
-These take a long time to put in, but are not removable, and as they can be put anywhere, take some of the skill and the risk out of rock climbing.
-Some critics, such as historian Steve Roper, English Mountain magazine editor Ken Wilson, and southern Californians like Robbins and Yvon Chouinard, felt that Harding's flamboyant willingness to use expansion bolts took some of the adventure away from climbing.
+These take a long time to put in, but are not removable.
+And as they can be put in anywhere, take some of the skill and the risk out of rock climbing.
+Some critics, such as historian Steve Roper, English Mountain magazine editor Ken Wilson, and southern Californians such as Robbins and Yvon Chouinard, felt that Harding's willingness to use expansion bolts took some of the adventure away from climbing.

 Harding granted that some of those climbers had more skills than he, but always disputed their "zealotry" and "purity".
-He also argued that it was hypocrisy to accuse him of publicity hounding, as many of them developed lucrative mountain climbing businesses, making tens of thousands, if not millions of dollars a year selling clothing and equipment.
-This controversy reached a high point when Harding's chief rival, Robbins, began the second ascent of his Early Morning Light route, hanging in Harding and Caldwell's bolt and bat-hook holes, and then cutting off the hangers, declaring he wished to restore the rock to its pristine state—and making a third ascent unlikely.
-The irritated Harding called the southerner Robbins a "Carrie Nation" of rockclimbers, and felt vindicated when Robbins eventually decided the climb was harder than it looked and then respected it by not cutting any more bolts as he and Don Lauria completed the second ascent.
+He also argued that it was hypocrisy to accuse him of publicity hounding, as many of them developed lucrative mountain climbing businesses, making tens of thousands, if not millions of dollars a year, selling clothing and equipment.
+This controversy reached a high point when Harding's chief rival, Robbins, began the second ascent of his Early Morning Light route, hanging in Harding and Caldwell's bolt and bat-hook holes, and then cutting off the hangers, declaring he wished to restore the rock to its pristine state—which make a third ascent unlikely.
+The irritated Harding called the southerner Robbins a "Carrie Nation" of rock climbers, and felt vindicated when Robbins eventually decided the climb was harder than it looked and ultimately respected it by not cutting any more bolts as he and Don Lauria completed the second ascent.